ATHL337/opforge-site/content/_index.md

 draft: false
 ---

-Welcome to **OPFORGE** — a living cyber operations lab focused on:
+Welcome to **OPFORGE** — a living cyber operations lab built to explore and advance:

 - 🧠 Threat-informed detection engineering
 - ⚔️ Adversary emulation using MITRE ATT&CK
 - 🤖 Triage with explainable AI & machine learning
-- 📚 Public documentation for reproducibility
+- 📚 Public documentation for transparency and reproducibility

 ---